Railk/T3S/README.md

 #### Without Git :
 Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named Typescript.

 #### With Git :
 Clone the repository in your Sublime Text "Packages" directory.

-### TODO
-check on Linux and OSX version of Sublime Text